TwinFan/LiveTraffic/docs/index.md

 ### TCAS
-TCAS might or might not work, also see 'Limitations'. in X-Plane 10 I can confirm that the TCAS display *does* work in the Cirrus TheJet using the following workaround:
+TCAS might or might not work, also see 'Limitations'.

+In X-Plane 10 I can confirm that the TCAS display *does* work in the standard Cirrus TheJet after applying the following workaround:
 1. Startup X-Plane with activated LiveTraffic plugin as usual.
 1. Disable LiveTraffic in the Plugin Admin.
 This takes a while as X-Plane then configures the additional planes as AI planes.
 1. Re-enable LiveTraffic again.